mstratman/masfx.io/pages/practice/tools_and_materials/solder.md

 ## Tin/Lead Ratio:

 **60/40 or 63/37** are the most popular for DIY electronics, and the difference between them is negligible.
-Just choose whichever is cheaper or more readily available.
+Choose whichever is cheaper or more readily available.

 ## Width of Solder Wire